Marina Sirtis: Other work

 In 2007, Sirtis starred in the SyFy channel production of Grendel, where she played Queen Onela.
-Independent movies Trade Routes, The Deep Below, and Lesser of Three Evils were released.
-She provided the voice for Matriarch Benezia in the critically acclaimed video game Mass Effect on Xbox 360, PlayStation 3 and PC.
+Independent film Trade Routes, The Deep Below, and Lesser of Three Evils were released.
+She provided the voice for Matriarch Benezia in the critically acclaimed video game Mass Effect on Xbox 360, PlayStation 3, and PC.

-In 2008, she made a guest appearance in an episode of the Casualty spin-off show Holby City.
-The same year, the sci-fi/drama movie Inalienable, written by Star Trek alumnus Walter Koenig, was released.
+In 2008, she made a guest appearance in an episode of the Casualty spin-off series Holby City.
+The same year, the sci-fi/drama film Inalienable, written by Star Trek alumnus Walter Koenig, was released.
 Sirtis said of her role, "I actually play the Deputy Attorney General of the United States, so I'm a bad guy, a mean lawyer, which was fantastic."

 The direct-to-DVD sequels Green Street 2 and The Grudge 3, featuring Sirtis, were released in 2009.
-She co-starred in the British movie 31 North 62 East as the prime minister's top aide; it had a limited theatrical release in the UK.
+She co-starred in the British film 31 North 62 East as the prime minister's top aide; it had a limited theatrical release in the UK.
 Sirtis guest-starred in the first episode of the short-lived hospital drama Three Rivers.
-She returned to SyFy in December 2009 in the disaster movie Annihilation Earth.
+She returned to SyFy in December 2009 in the disaster film Annihilation Earth.

 In 2010, Sirtis guest-starred as a Swiss doctor in two episodes of ABC Family's Make It or Break It.
 In May 2010, Sirtis announced that she would be providing the voice for comic-book villainess Queen Bee in the Young Justice animated series.
 She provided her voice for a number of episodes from 2011 until its cancellation in 2013.
 In March 2011, Sirtis guest-starred on an episode of Grey's Anatomy.
 She played an Iranian mother who was at the hospital to participate in a medical trial for Alzheimer's disease.

-In 2012, the vampire movie Speed Demons, in which Sirtis co-starred, was released to pay-per-view services.
+In 2012, the vampire film Speed Demons, in which Sirtis co-starred, was released to pay-per-view services.
 The same year, she played a fortune teller in the Castlevania fan-made series posted on YouTube.
 She accepted a recurring role as director of Mossad on NCIS.
 Her character, Orli Elbaz, succeeds Eli David (portrayed by Michael Nouri) and was introduced in the season-10 episode "Berlin", which aired in April 2013.
 She subsequently appeared in the second episode of season 11, which aired in early October 2013, and in the season 13 finale "Family First".

-In 2014, she co-starred in the SyFy channel horror movie Finders Keepers.
-The following year, she appeared in the British film A Dark Reflection, and in 2016, Sirtis starred in the Hallmark Channel movie My Summer Prince.
+In 2014, she co-starred in the SyFy channel horror film Finders Keepers.
+The following year, she appeared in the British film A Dark Reflection, and in 2016, Sirtis starred in the Hallmark Channel film My Summer Prince.
 In 2019, Sirtis made her London West End stage debut in Dark Sublime, playing the character of Marianne, a freelance actor and now-forgotten icon of a British sci-fi TV show, whose encounter with a fan changes both of their lives.

+In 2019, the video game Elite Dangerous released an alternative voice (named Carina) for the 'COVAS' in-game ship computer, voiced by Sirtis.